Annette Kellerman: Swimming career

 In 1902, Kellermann won the ladies' 100 yards and mile championships of New South Wales in the record times of 1 minute, 22 seconds and 33 minutes, 49 seconds respectively.
 In that same year, her parents decided to move to Melbourne, Victoria, and she was enrolled at Mentone Girls' Grammar School, where her mother had accepted a music teaching position.

 During her time at school, Kellermann gave exhibitions of swimming and diving at the main Melbourne baths, performed a mermaid act at Princes Court entertainment centre, and did two shows a day swimming with fish in a glass tank at the Exhibition Aquarium.
 In June and July 1903, she performed sensational high dives in the Coogee scene of Bland Holt's spectacular, The Breaking of the Drought, at the Melbourne Theatre Royal.

 Kellermann and Beatrice Kerr, who was billed as "Australia's Champion Lady Swimmer and Diver", were rivals, although Kerr's public challenges to Kellermann to meet in a competitive race went unanswered.

 On 24 August 1905, aged 19, Kellermann was one of the first women to attempt to swim across the English Channel.
 A Dover ship pilot said Kellermann was not permitted to swim any further on her attempts, despite his opinion being that she could have kept going for much longer.
 After three unsuccessful swims she declared, "I had the endurance but not the brute strength."
 The first woman to attempt a Channel crossing had been Austrian Baroness Walburga von Isacescu, in September 1900.
 She had made a previous effort the month before alongside Ted Heaton, but had to leave the water several miles out in the channel due to sea-sickness.
 Kellermann later challenged and defeated von Isacescu in a Danube race.

-While in London a short was filmed of her performances and shown back in Australian venues.
+While in London a short film was shot of her performances and shown in Australian venues.

 In 1911, she appeared on Broadway in the title role of "Undine", an aquacade specialty conceived by composer Manuel Klein and performed in repertory with the popular musical Vera Violetta that featured Al Jolson.

 Kellermann performed a water ballet in a glass tank at the New York Hippodrome in 1917.